acidgreenservers/EECOL-Wire-Tools-Suite/ai-context/contributing/contributing.md

 ## Phase 4: Completion

-Only after all previous phases, especially the documentation in Phase 3, are complete, can I signal task completion to the user.
+Only after all previous phases, especially the documentation in Phase 3, are complete, and i have output to the file "contributing.md" in the "memory-bank" folder can I signal task completion to the user. i need to search for where the "memory-bank" folder is if i dont already know, so i dont create a new file, if one already exsists in the "memory-bank" folder.